The Most Reliable Parental Control App

 In 2013, an update about Snapchat vulnerabilities was published by Gibson Security.
 It was explained that the flaw could lead to a full-scale security breach.

-A few months later, 4.2 million US users got their account hacked with complete details of their account compromised, such as usernames and numbers.
+A few months later, 4.2 million US users got their accounts hacked with complete details of their account compromised, such as usernames and numbers.

 Now, if such a breach happens and teenagers below the age of 18 are involved, sensitive data will be shared online.
 This may attract real-life stalkers who may pose a physical or phycological danger to the teenager.